 - PMRT and engaging parents in the review of their baby's death

 - Psychological support needs of bereaved parents and families

 - Support for professionals

-Sands training workshops support any professional working with families who have experienced the death of a baby.
-Our expert trainers have extensive experience of bereavement care and so can work closely with delegates as they develop knowledge and skills.
+Sands training workshops are tailor-made training sessions created for specific groups or teams working in NHS Trusts, NHS Boards, Universities, charities or other organisations.
+They support any professional working with families who have experienced the death of a baby.
+Our expert trainers have extensive experience in bereavement care and so can work closely with delegates as they develop knowledge and skills.

 Our workshops are interactive and include the following modules:

 - The family’s experience of pregnancy, birth and death

 - Enabling informed choice

 - Implementing the National Bereavement Care Pathway

 Sands workshops can be used as CDP for revalidation purposes.